Discover Swiss Financial Secrets That Maximize Your Money!

 However, Radicant has an advantage when spending abroad or in foreign currencies.
 Indeed, Neon will offer the Mastercard exchange rate without any surcharge.
 This makes about 0.40% total markup against no markup for Radicant.
 This makes Radicant slightly cheaper for use abroad.

 Neon has the advantage of partnering with Wise to make outgoing transfers in foreign currencies.
-This will make bank transfers in foreign currencies significantly cheaper with Neon than Radicant.
+On the other hand, Radicant does not even support international transfers.

 Neon also offers investing services, but as a broker, not as a Robo-advisor, so comparing them does not make sense.